xemu-project/xemu-website/docs/docs/troubleshooting.md

 * Some games are susceptible to cache problems.
 Try clearing your cache, or simply try with a blank HDD image.
     * You can use the `Flush Cache Partitions` utility in [LithiumX](https://github.com/Ryzee119/LithiumX/) to clear your cache.
+    * You can also use the `Clear Cache` function in the [xemu-dashboard](https://github.com/xemu-project/xemu-dashboard) included with the default xemu harddrive image.

 ## Enabling Surround Sound in your EEPROM